microsoft/FluidFramework/build-tools/packages/build-cli/docs/modify.md

 DESCRIPTION
   Updates a dependency in the lockfile to the latest version of a specified semver range.

+  Note that if the version passed in to the command is not within the range of versions naturally accepted by the packages that depend on it, after this command runs the lockfile might not reflect the version that was passed in, but the latest version that complies with the semver range declared by the dependent packages.
 ```

 _See code: [src/commands/modify/lockfile.ts](https://github.com/microsoft/FluidFramework/blob/main/build-tools/packages/build-cli/src/commands/modify/lockfile.ts)_